 If you or your spouse contemplating divorce, or you need help with a child support or child custody issue in Illinois, please visit our Chicago Divorce Attorney services page to learn more how we can help you and your family more forward.

 Important Facts to Understand About a Child Representative

 It is important to understand that, the Child Representative is not your attorney and is not the opposing party’s attorney.
 The Child Representative is your child’s attorney.
 Therefore, anything that you or the opposing party says to the Child Representative is not protected by the attorney-client privilege.
 As a result, anything you say to the Child Representative can be used against you in your case.
 On the contrary, Section 506(a)(3) specifically states that, “[t]he child representative shall not disclose confidential communications made by the child, except as required by law or by the Rules of Professional Conduct.”
 This means that, because the Child Representative is your child’s attorney, anything your child discusses with the Child Representative in confidence is protected by the attorney-client privilege.
 As a result, the Child Representative cannot discuss what the child says with you or the opposing party.

 This concept is often very frustrating for parents who are naturally concerned for their child during their proceeding.
 However, it is important to remember that the Court appointed the Child Representative in the hopes that he or she can help the parties resolve the custody, visitation, and other disputes between them, and also help shield your child from the harm that can result from these disputes.
-Janice L. Boback has served as a court appointed child representative for many years.
-As a result, she understands the Child Representative’s role in your case.
-If you have any questions regarding a child representative’s involvement with your case, please feel free to contact our office for a consultation.
+The Chicago child custody lawyers at Anderson & Boback have served as court-appointed child representatives for many years and understand the Child Representative’s role in your case.
+If you have any questions about the differences between a GAL, a Child’s Attorney, and a Child Representative, or for more information about a child custody matter, please feel free to contact our office for a consultation.